havelio/havel_backend/README.md

 # havel_backend
-This is backend for HavelApp (comming soon)
+This is backend for HavelApp (coming soon)